polterguy/phosphorusfive/core/p5.webapp/modules/bazar/README.md

 Bazar app declaration file, such that users aren't tricked to doing a PayPal request, without realising they'll be asked to purchase your product.

-However, all in all, basically everything you need, more or less, to become a productive _"app developer"_, having your own _"AppStore"_, distributing whatever types of apps you'd like to distribute for yourself.
+However, all in all, the Bazar is basically everything you need, more or less, to become a productive _"app developer"_, having your own _"AppStore"_, distributing whatever types of apps you'd like to distribute for yourself.
 If you've created a really cool app yourself, and you want me to distribute it for you, in my default Bazar declaration file, I am willing to do so, as long as you obey by [my personal Bazar rules](https://gaiasoul.com/2017/08/16/bazar-rules-of-engagement/), which